-By contrast, the dissociation induced by background freedom proposed in this article is simply due to the absence of a correspondence between the points in different 3d-spaces in the absence of common coordinates, without postulating any change of the Schrödinger wavefunctional equation.
-A similar proposal may be possible for 4d-spacetimes instead of 3d-spaces, but for simplicity, and because most known approaches to quantum gravity are Hamiltonian, and also because it is expected that 3dspace states evolve into linear combinations of 3d-space states, I will not analyze this option here.
+By contrast, the dissociation induced by background freedom proposed in this article is simply due to the absence of a correspondence between the points in different 3d-spaces in the absence of common background.
+The dissociation is accepted, and no change of the Schrödinger wavefunctional equation is postulated.

+For 4d-spacetimes, background freedom may lead to an even stronger dissociation than for 3d-spaces.
+However, because we start with Hamiltonian approaches to quantum gravity, and it is expected that 3d-space states evolve into linear combinations of 3d-space states, dissociation of 3d-space states is sufficient here.